DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-02-10-Pingenhole Principle.md

 seo_title: 'The Elegance of the Pigeonhole Principle: Universal Applications in Mathematics'
 subtitle: Exploring the Profound Simplicity and Universal Applications of a Foundational Mathematical Concept
+summary: This article delves into the Pigeonhole Principle, illustrating its profound simplicity and exploring its applications in various mathematical fields such as combinatorics, number theory, geometry, and data compression.
 tags:
 - Pigeonhole Principle
 - Mathematical Logic